 Management Lab PhD Scholarships

-Research in the Management Lab examines the business or commercial potential arising from future scenario planning and digital transformation processes – rethinking the standard business models of the Architecture, Design, and Engineering industries to, for example, consider new digital ‘Anything as a Service’ (XaaS) models.
+Research in the Management Lab examines the business or commercial potential arising from future scenario planning and digital transformation processes – rethinking the standard business models of the Architecture, Engineering, and Construction industries to, for example, consider new digital ‘Anything as a Service’ (XaaS) models.
 Developing a digital strategy to understand where to invest in technology, for the greatest financial return, is an important consideration in this process.
 In parallel, developing new knowledge about how to leverage commercialisation returns and how to manage IP and innovation, along with the manufacturing consequences of these factors, is similarly important.
 Collectively, the projects in this theme develop a cohesive body of new knowledge about the business, operational, and industrial contexts of a sector on the cusp of embracing new technology and methods.

 Desired disciplinary backgrounds include: management, organisational behaviour, strategy, information systems, sociology, psychology, architecture, design, and engineering.

 Desired abilities and technical skills include: statistical skills (multi-level modelling, social network analysis); and/or qualitative skills (interviews, cases, NVivo).